bshoshany/thread-pool/README.md

 =======================================
 Checking that exception handling works:
 =======================================
+Checking that exceptions are forwarded correctly by submit()...
 Throwing exception...
 -> PASSED!
+Checking that exceptions are forwarded correctly by BS::multi_future...
+Throwing exception...
+Throwing exception...
+-> PASSED!

 ============================================================
 Testing that vector operations produce the expected results:
 ============================================================
-Adding two vectors with 817976 elements using 4 tasks...
+Adding two vectors with 767202 elements using 4 tasks...
 -> PASSED!
-Adding two vectors with 525623 elements using 23 tasks...
+Adding two vectors with 3575 elements using 3 tasks...
 -> PASSED!
-Adding two vectors with 75250 elements using 7 tasks...
+Adding two vectors with 392555 elements using 11 tasks...
 -> PASSED!
-Adding two vectors with 255236 elements using 24 tasks...
+Adding two vectors with 754640 elements using 16 tasks...
 -> PASSED!
-Adding two vectors with 791117 elements using 3 tasks...
+Adding two vectors with 516335 elements using 9 tasks...
 -> PASSED!
-Adding two vectors with 568990 elements using 7 tasks...
+Adding two vectors with 564723 elements using 17 tasks...
 -> PASSED!
-Adding two vectors with 799419 elements using 23 tasks...
+Adding two vectors with 558475 elements using 15 tasks...
 -> PASSED!
-Adding two vectors with 460301 elements using 13 tasks...
+Adding two vectors with 447497 elements using 21 tasks...
 -> PASSED!
-Adding two vectors with 508493 elements using 19 tasks...
+Adding two vectors with 121486 elements using 19 tasks...
 -> PASSED!
-Adding two vectors with 196258 elements using 2 tasks...
+Adding two vectors with 324254 elements using 24 tasks...
 -> PASSED!

 ++++++++++++++++++++++++++++++
-SUCCESS: Passed all 57 checks!
+SUCCESS: Passed all 85 checks!
 ++++++++++++++++++++++++++++++
 ```